Joe Cutler: Works

 During the 1990s, as Cutler's mature style developed, the complicated rhythms were gradually replaced with simpler, but still motoric, jazz inspired rhythms whilst the atonal element lost ground to allusions to Eastern-European modality and jazz.
 This is seen in one of his most popular works, Sal's Sax (1996), written for the De Ereprijs Ensemble.
 In more recent years, Cutler has developed a more lyrical side along with his influences from postminimalism, which led to works such as Awakenings (1998), Sikorski (2005) and Hawaii Hawaii Hawaii (2019).

+Cutler has been commissioned by Opera 21, BBC Proms, BBC Radio 3, London Symphony Orchestra, BBC Concert Orchestra, Scottish Chamber Orchestra, Swedish Chamber Orchestra, London Sinfonietta, Sage Gateshead, Birmingham Contemporary Music Group, Seoul National University, Orkest de Ereprijs, Orkest de Volharding, Royal National Theatre, HCMF, Spitalfields Festival, Orchestra of the Swan, London Cultural Olympics, Scottish Ensemble, Schubert Ensemble, International Guitar Foundation a.o.

-Joe Cutler received a Special Mention at the 1997 Gaudeamus Music Week, and 2nd Prize in the 2000 Toru Takemitsu Award.
+He received a Special Mention at the 1997 Gaudeamus Music Week, and 2nd Prize in the 2000 Toru Takemitsu Award.
 In 2008, Cutler won the Chamber Music Category in the BBC Composer Awards with his piece, 'Folk Music'.
 In 2016, he also received a British Composer Award in the Jazz Category for ‘Karembeu’s Guide to the Complete Defensive Midfielder’.
 In 2023 he was shortlisted for a Royal Philharmonic Society Award in the Large Scale Work Category for ‘Concerto Grosso’.

 In 2010, Cutler was one of twenty composers commissioned to write a piece for the London 2012 Olympics.